hdeiner/angular2-tdd/README.md

 This is why automated testing is so important.

 There is a serious problem with Angular2.
-Because it's pretty new, many of the tools we used for pure JavaSctipt testing no longer work in an Angular world.
+Because it's pretty new, many of the tools we used for pure JavaScript testing no longer work in an Angular world.
 What does work is the Chrome browser.
 That's a bit of a shame, because the standard way of executing unit tests before, with PhantomJS remains a little out of reach as of the time that this project is being committed.
 PhantomJS was great, because it worked